ufarooq/IPFSLite/README.md

 out the information for faster peer access.

-**Important**
+**Important:**
 When both options **Support Offline Notification** and **Support Peer Discovery** are turned off, the **IPFS Lite** application behaves more like a regular IPFS node.
-It has a positive effect on energy consumption.
+Switching off might a positive effect on the energy consumption.
 Downside might be that the "Send Data" feature does not work offline and the peer discovery might be not working for peers behind NATs.
+But one thing is for sure, when you just connecting to nodes which have static public IP addresses and your node also have this properties and you are all the time online, it definitely makes sense to deactivate the options.

 ### Limitation
 This section contains a set of current limitations.